This page uses javascript to help render elements, if you have problems please enable javascript.

 *Students must be enrolled in the correct, Disney-approved program.

 ***Approval of your Guild Application does not mean you have been accepted into the program at CSUF.
 If you're applying for admission, adhere to all deadlines.
 Please note that admission to the unniversity is a seperate process from approval by Guild.
-Please review the CSUF Admissions website.
+Please review the CSUF Admissions website for more information.

 I'm a part of the Disney Aspire Program, but I keep getting emails from SBS that say I need to make a payment.
 Will I be dropped from my classes and how can I confirm that I've been tagged as a Disney Aspire student?